Skip to main content

 Ecology, distribution and threats of migratory fish species

-Migratory fish species are particularly affected by anthropogenic influences in marine, coastal and inland waters.
-Many of these species show declining population trends, are protected under the Habitats Directive and/or are considered endangered and particularly worthy of protection according to the Red List.
-Efforts to reintroduce the species to former habitats or to rebuild populations have not always been successful.
+Migratory fishes are threatened by anthropogenic impacts on marine, coastal, and inland waters.
+Many species show declining population trends, are protected under the Habitats Directive (FFH Directive), and/or are classified as threatened and of special conservation concern according to the IUCN Red List.
+Efforts to reintroduce these species into their habitats or to rebuild remnant populations have so far not been successful in many cases, often because fundamental knowledge about their ecology and life cycle, as well as the causes of population declines, is lacking.

 Background and Objective